aws-samples/serverless-patterns/delayed-eventbridge-events-terraform/README.md

-# Delayed EventBridge events with EventBridge Scheduler
+# Delayed Amazon EventBridge events with Amazon EventBridge Scheduler

 This pattern listens for EventBridge events, processes them and creates schedules for every user.
 24 hours after user has been created a schedule is run that publishes events directly into EventBridge.
 The pattern is deployed using Terraform.